Explanation of This Project

 Click "Download Extension" in the right of page to download vsix file.
 Then in VSCode, Click three dots in the left toolbar--Extensions--Click three dots in the topright of poped up column--Install from VSIX.

-First open a folder in Explorer(top at the left toolbar), then click menu button--File--New File to choose file type you want to create, as shown in demo gif.
+Click menu button--File--New File to choose file type you want to create, as shown in demo gif.

 To Modify Source Code